bmolnar91/workbook/module_oop.md

 WIP

-A class with the `sealed` modifier on its class declaration is the opposite of an abstract class: it cannot be inherited.
+A class with the `sealed` modifier on its class declaration is the opposite of an abstract class: it **cannot be inherited**.
 You can mark a class as sealed to prevent other classes from overriding its functionality.
 Naturally, a sealed class cannot be abstract.
-Also note that a struct is implicitly sealed; therefore, it cannot be inherited.
+Also note that _a struct is implicitly sealed_; therefore, it cannot be inherited.

-//The sealed modifier is equivalent to marking a class with the final keyword in Java.//
+> The sealed modifier is equivalent to marking a class with the final keyword in Java.

 #### What is explicit vs. implicit conversion?
 Give examples of both of them.

 WIP

-Implicit conversions:
+**Implicit conversions**:
 No special syntax is required because the conversion always succeeds and no data will be lost.
 E.g.:

 - smaller to larger integral types
 - derived classes to base classes

-Explicit conversions (casts):
+**Explicit conversions (casts)**:
-Require a cast expression.
-Casting is required when information might be lost in the conversion, or when the conversion might not succeed for other reasons.
+Require a **cast expression**.
+Casting is required _when information might be lost_ in the conversion, or when the conversion might not succeed for other reasons.
 E.g.:

 - numeric conversion to a type that has less precision or a smaller range